Masdar Executive Team

 Ahmed Baghoum, Executive Director, Human Capital & Services

-Before joining Masdar, Baghoum was Executive Director of Customer Operations at the Dubai Technology & Media Free Zone Authority, which includes Dubai Internet City, Dubai Media City and Dubai Knowledge Village.
-He holds an MBA from Texas Tech University, as well as a Master’s Certificate in Project Management and Management Concepts from Regis University in the United States.
+Mr. Baghoum holds an MBA from Texas Tech University.
+He also holds a Masters Certificate in Project Management and Management Concepts from Regis University in the United States.

 Nadia Bardawil, General Counsel